ActivityWatch/activitywatch/CONTRIBUTING.md

 [optional footer]
 ```

-Where `type` can be one of: `feat, fix, chore, docs, style, refactor, perf, test`
+Where `type` can be one of: `feat, fix, chore, ci, docs, style, refactor, perf, test`

 Examples: